WLSW (FM)

-WLSW (103.9 FM) is an adult contemporary radio station, licensed to the Pittsburgh suburb of Scottdale, Pennsylvania, and serving the Pittsburgh Media Market.
+WLSW (103.9 MHz) is an adult contemporary FM radio station, licensed to the Pittsburgh suburb of Scottdale, Pennsylvania, and serving the Pittsburgh Media Market.
 The station is owned by and operated by Robert and Ashley Stevens, through licensee Broadcast Communications, Inc.

 History

 WLSW first signed on the air in 1971.
 The station was founded by legendary Pittsburgh DJ Ludwig Stanley "Uncle Stan" Wall, who first applied for the frequency back in 1968, after pulling out of a partnership for a new AM station (known today as WKFB) in nearby Jeannette.
 One of the partners in that venture encouraged Wall to apply for this new frequency.
 Wall had also been a DJ and later general manager for WTRA (now WJFG) in Latrobe prior to putting this station on the air.

 Unlike many FM stations of its time, WLSW was a standalone operation.
 At this time this was an oddity, because few cars in those days were equipped with FM radios, and FM was often simulcast by their AM sister operations.
 FM had barely begun to gain acceptance among its AM counterpart.